 167 C.E.

-Apelles begins circulating his Syllogisms, a multi-volume anti–Hebrew Bible project that later writers attest ran to at least 38 books.
+Apelles begins circulating his Syllogisms, a multi-volume anti-Hebrew Bible project that later writers attest ran to at least 38 books.
 Building on Marcion’s earlier Antitheses, the work extends the same polemical program by systematically cataloging contradictions and arguing that the Hebrew Scriptures’ testimony about God is false.
+Apelles also articulates a distinctly Marcionite doctrine of deferred demiurgy, describing the lower maker of the physical world as a fiery angel who attempted to imitate the higher realm but failed to reproduce its perfection.
+Against hostile accusations of docetism and crude dualism, Apelles affirmed Christ’s real manifestation.
+They clarified that the lower maker of the physical world was subordinate to God the Father, not a second co-eternal, co-equal god.

 169 C.E.